andreitsy/continues_hand_recognize/README.md

-Script detect_key_points_from_video.py is generated output csv file from video using openpose.
+Script detect_key_points_from_video.py generates output csv file from video using openpose.
 It is assumed that openpose build is placed in neighborhood directory, ex.:
 ```bash
 $ ls -l